Music

 Credits 1

-Introduction to the fundamentals of piano playing.
-Especially designed for the beginner.
+This is an introductory course to the fundamentals of piano playing.
+Especially designed for beginners.
 Not available for credit toward degree requirements.
 Repeatable credit.

 MU 102: Class Voice